rickkas7/particle-threads/README.md

 [Threads](https://en.wikipedia.org/wiki/Thread_(computing)) allow concurrent execution of multiple bits of code.
 They're popular in desktop operating systems like Windows and in languages like Java.
 Threads have limited support in the Particle platform, but exist.

+Updated versions of this document can be found [in Github](https://github.com/rickkas7/particle-threads).

 ### Say no to threads

 While this is a thread tutorial, in most cases you can get by without threads, and not using threads will make your life easier.